 #11.
 Software testing is about analyzing data and providing results:

 As I mentioned above, software testing is not limited to executing test cases.
-One has to understand the results, has to generate matrix and has to analyze product’s behaviour accordingly.
+One has to understand the results, has to generate a matrix and also need to analyze a product’s behavior accordingly.

 #12.
 I have to like it as I do not see any other option:

-Tune in with your like factors or provide numbers of factors from above list, which makes you like testing.
+Tune in with your like factors or provide a number of factors from the above list, which makes you like testing.
 We are waiting for your response.